 A minister in the Presbyterian Church (U.S.A.), Bradley Longfield served as a pastor in Indiana and taught at Duke Divinity School before coming to UDTS.
 He has served as Dean of the Seminary since 1998.
 His book, The Presbyterian Controversy: Fundamentalists, Modernists, and Moderates, investigates the fundamentalist/ modernist conflict in the Presbyterian Church in the U.S.A. in the 1920s and 1930s.

 Dr. Longfield has also co-edited The Secularization of the Academy, a collection of essays addressing the history of religion and higher education.
 His current research and publications focus on the history of church conflict and twentieth-century denominational history.

-Seminary Pastor to Students / Assistant Professor of Ministry
+Seminary Pastor to Students / Associate Professor of Ministry

 MDiv, Gordon-Conwell Theological Seminary

 AB, Hope College

 Campus E-mail: firstname.lastname@example.org